The Complete Guide to Venture Capital Trusts (VCTs)

 2017-2018

-- The amount of VCT funds that must be held in qualifying holdings increased from 70% to 80%
+- The amount of VCT funds that must be held in qualifying holdings increased from 70% to 80%.

-Types of Venture Capital Trusts
+Types of VCTs

 There are three main types of VCTs in the UK:

-- Generalist VCTs invest in companies spread across a range of different industries and sectors, with the aim of creating a diversified portfolio.
+Generalist VCTs invest in companies spread across a range of different industries and sectors, with the aim of creating a diversified portfolio.
 Nearly 75% of all VCTs belong to this category.

-- AIM VCTs invest in smaller companies listed on the London Stock Exchange’s Alternative Investment Market (AIM).
-AIM shares are generally found to be easier to buy and sell than shares of privately-owned businesses.
+AIM VCTs invest in smaller companies listed on the London Stock Exchange’s Alternative Investment Market (AIM).
+AIM shares are generally found to be easier to buy and sell than shares of privately owned businesses.

 VCTs backing UK companies

 Managed by Pembroke Investment Managers, Pembroke VCT is a private equity and venture capital fund that offers access to the fund’s portfolio of growth-stage businesses.
-It is particularly focused on consumer-driven companies, encompassing various sectors such as design, education, food, beverage, hospitality, wellness, digital services and media.Â

 Pembroke VCT’s Fred Ursell told us that the fund aims to build a “founder-friendly environment” which attracts the best companies whilst also helping to build better businesses.
-According to Ursell, VCTs are uniquely situated to support early-stage companies that might miss out as a result of traditional VC growth requirements.Â
+According to Ursell, VCTs are uniquely situated to support early-stage companies that might miss out as a result of traditional VC growth requirements.

 Managed by Foresight Group, Foresight VCT is primarily centred on Software-as-a-Service (SaaS) businesses.
-SaaS companies in its portfolio include the marine analytics platform Vaarst, and radiology reporting software developer Hexarad Radiology.Â
+SaaS companies in its portfolio include the marine analytics platform Vaarst, and radiology reporting software developer Hexarad Radiology.

 Despite the large number of SaaS businesses within its portfolio, Foresight VCT does invest in companies across various industries.
 Other high-growth companies receiving investment from Foresight include organic food brand The Naked Deli, e-commerce advisory service Space 48, and the gym chain Ten Health & Fitness.

 Launched in 2011, Seneca Growth Capital VCT has built a diverse portfolio of both unquoted and AIM/AQSE quoted growth capital investments.
-Seneca Partners manages the generalist VCT’s B share pool investments, whilst its ordinary share pool is run by various members of the Board of Directors.Â
+Seneca Partners manages the generalist VCT’s B share pool investments, whilst its ordinary share pool is run by various members of the Board of Directors.

 Baronsmead Venture Trust is a generalist fund that’s based in London.
 The VCT is managed by Gresham House and invests in a wide variety of early-stage and growth businesses across the UK.
-Its portfolio spans a range of sectors including: fintech and banking, e-commerce, healthcare, and SaaS businesses.Â
+Its portfolio spans a range of industries including: fintech and banking, e-commerce, healthcare, and SaaS businesses.

 Baronsmead Venture Trust has backed high-growth businesses such as Funding Xchange, which operates a website that allows SME owners to compare information on business funding options and quotes from credit providers.
-The VCT also invested in a ÂŁ3.3m equity fundraising round with Patchworks, a web-based software company that helps retailers to monitor and analyse traffic from a myriad of in-store and online channels.

-Run by fund manager Canaccord Genuity Group, Hargreave Hale AIM VCT is predominantly known for its success with e-commerce businesses, providing them with specialist knowledge and access to a refined business network.Â
+Run by fund manager Canaccord Genuity Group, Hargreave Hale AIM VCT is predominantly known for its success with e-commerce businesses, providing them with specialist knowledge and access to a refined business network.

 The Triple Point Venture Fund works alongside innovative early-stage businesses.
-The VCT has provided over ÂŁ450m of funding to 160 VCT/EIS qualifying companies in total, actively pursuing opportunities to collaborate with high-potential businesses.
+The VCT has provided almost £450m of funding to 61 companies in total, actively pursuing opportunities to collaborate with high-potential businesses.

 Its portfolio of high-growth UK companies includes Veremark, which uses blockchain-powered software to automate the process of background checks.
 Triple Point Venture Fund has also invested into Quit Genius, which develops an online therapeutics tool to help users combat smoking additions, and Vyne, a payments business that uses Open Banking APIs.

-YFM Equity Partners is a Leeds-based private equity firm that currently manages two SME-focused VCTs, alongside its Buyout Funds.
-The British Smaller Companies VCTs provide portfolio companies with growth capital (between ÂŁ2m and ÂŁ10m) and opportunities for expansion into new markets through YFM’s network.
-To date, they’ve raised funds from over 10k investors.Â
+YFM Equity Partners is a Leeds-based private equity firm that, in addition to its wider portfolio, also manages two SME-focused VCTs.
+The British Smaller Companies VCTs is one of these, providing portfolio companies with growth capital (between £250k and £5m) and opportunities for expansion into new markets through YFM’s network.